bow-simulation/virtualbow-website/docs/resources.md

 ### Bow Design

-Bow Simulator can be used to evaluate specific bow designs, but it doesn't really tell you how to design a good bow.
+Simulations can be used to evaluate specific bow designs, but they don't really tell you how to design a good bow.
 If you want to learn about bow design you could have a look at the following sources:

 * *The Traditional Bowyer's Bible*, Volume 1, Chapter 3: *Bow Design and Performance* by Tim Baker.